 6. Branded Giveaways

-For them, these branded giveaways are great marketing and a great reminder of your support.
+For them, these branded giveaways are a great marketing tool and a great reminder of your support.
 Like signing them up with a SaaS subscription (idea #1), this option works best if you know the small business owner and their business well.
 Since you’ll need their logo art to make the purchase, this is a gift you’ll talk about with them before buying anything.

 7. Bespoke Clothes